-30 Rock 2.06 – A Dog Took My Face And Gave Me A Better Face To Change The World: The Celeste Cunningham Story Monday, November 19, 2007Posted by The Bad One in 30 rock, nbc, The Bad One, Yostal.
+30 Rock 2.06 – A Dog Took My Face And Gave Me A Better Face To Change The World: The Celeste Cunningham Story Monday, November 19, 2007Posted by The Bad One in Yostal, 30 rock, nbc, The Bad One.

-Tags: 30 rock, Sheinhardt Wig Company, The Bad One, Yostal
+Tags: Yostal, The Bad One, 30 rock, Sheinhardt Wig Company

 Pete’s watching a Lifetime movie at the apartment when Liz comes in.
 Neither one knows where this maple syrup smell is coming from.
 Liz calls Tracy to make sure he’s practicing his Rerun dance for the show, but he can’t concentrate because he smells it too, all the way in Jersey.
 Jack calls.
 He smells it too, but it’s probably not a Northrax attack, because that kills you in 10 seconds.
 10 seconds later: “OK, I’ll talk to you tomorrow.”

 Jack asks his hairdresser to make him look like Ronald Reagan.
 Liz notes that he just got a haircut two days ago.
 Jack gets his hair cut every two days.
 “After all, your hair is your head suit.”
 He’s going to a party for Robert Novak thrown by John McCain and Jack Bauer.
 Liz: “I don’t think he’s real.”
 Jack: “Oh, I assure you Lemon, John McCain is very real.”
 He asks Liz to wear a Sheinhardt Wig Company t-shirt in support of their parent company, which is having some PR troubles.

 In walks Kenneth with Jack’s tux from the dry cleaners, but he’s dropped the pants along the way.
 Jack says it’s OK, but Kenneth pledges, “I will replace your pants!”
 Jack: “They cost $2500.”
 Kenneth: “I will find your pants!”